noklash/cloudinary-article/ARTICLE.md

 Having had an overview of cloudinary, let's dive in to how we can utilize cloudinary for image delivery in our full stack Next Js appliction.

-To continue with the procedures requires a basic knowledge of REACT and Next js in order to get a full grasp.
+To get a full grasp requires a basic knowledge of REACT and Next js in order .

-#Having a basic knowledge of Next js will help better understand the upcoming procedures.

 first we create a next Js application by running any of the following in your terminal:
 #npx create-next-app@latest
 #yarn create next-app

-you will then be asked the following prompts:
+Then answer the following prompts:
 #the prompts for creating a next app.